-A search of the National Cancer Institute's Physician Data Query database returned no active phase III trials involving isolated limb perfusion and melanoma, as of March 2023.
+A search of the National Cancer Institute's Physician Data Query database returned no active phase III trials involving isolated limb perfusion and melanoma, as of April 2024.

-The National Cancer Comprehensive Cancer Network (NCCN) guidelines for unresectable intransit melanoma or in-transit recurrence include hyperthermic limb perfusion or infusion with melphalan; these are category 2-B recommendation (meaning the recommendation is based on "lower level evidence' and nonuniform NCCN consensus" without major disagreement).
+The National Cancer Comprehensive Cancer Network (NCCN) v.2.2024 guidelines for unresectable in-transit melanoma or in-transit recurrence include hyperthermic limb perfusion or infusion with melphalan; these are category 2-B recommendation (meaning the recommendation is based on "lower level evidence" and nonuniform NCCN consensus" without major disagreement).